equinor/appsec-fundamentals-authn-authz-cs/ex-01/doc/registering_app_object_in_azure_ad.md

 Steps:

-* Verify that you are using Zsh as shell in your CS terminal window
-  * Look for the `>zsh` in the upper right corner area of you CS terminal
-  * Running `echo $0` should emit `/usr/bin/zsh`
 * Register a client secret for your application (In 'Certificates and Secrets')
   * Expire: 7 days
   * Copy the secret value (not the secret id)